riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Inventory capability (and dropping capability)
 - Targeting ability with scrolls (single-target and area)
 - Equipment (weapon, armor and accessory)
-- Condition (bleeding, poison, stun and confusion)
+- Condition (bleeding, poison, stun and confusion and item that cause status)

 Mechanics added in the game, to test:
--
+- Elemental damage added (damage tested, now to add special effect of damage)

 Mechanics to add in the game:
 - Condition (blindness, grab, petrification)